 Trade payables are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
-Accounts payable are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business if longer).
+Accounts payable are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.
 Trade payables are recognized initially at fair value and subsequently measured at amortized cost using effective interest method.